 The boats that line the docks at Moonlite Bay for the Rendezvous range from small, ancient duck boats to huge, refinished antique boats with cabins, to boats that hold jet engines and are made for speed.
 More than 50 boats will be at the show, some with values approaching $1 million.
 Many of the wood boats are buffed to such a shine that they cast a perfect reflection of the onlooker.

 While probably none of the boats could be called “simple,” the variety of complexities, types of boats and their functions are fascinating.
-Where one boat will remind admirers of their grandfather’s hunting boat, another will evoke images similar to that of the Great Gatsby and the roaring ‘20s (one boat that is often at the show even bears the name "Gatsby").
+Where one boat will remind admirers of their grandfather’s duck boat, another will evoke images similar to that of the Great Gatsby and the roaring ‘20s (one boat that is often at the show even bears the name "Gatsby").

 The show started in 1988, and has been going for more than 25 years.
 Many attendees are at the show every year to display their boats, coming from across the state and, in some cases, across the nation.
 One of the annually visiting boats that is popular among locals is the mail boat.
 At one time, mail was delivered to Whitefish Chain residents by boat, to mailboxes placed on the end of docks.
 The mail boat was generously refinished and spends most of its time on display at the Crosslake Historic Log Village.
 Every year, though, the boat again takes to the water for the show at Moonlite Bay.

 In addition to boats in the water, there are model boat displays to check out on land.

 Every year skippers vote for the best of the boats, including best utility, runabout, outboard, fiberglass, best launch, best display on land, best display on the water, and the two most coveted awards: skipper’s choice and people’s choice.
 Anyone who visits the show can vote in the people’s choice award.
 Every year in the afternoon, toward the end of the show, the boats pull out from their slips and parade around the bay and through the chain.